zhanxiaox/electron-forge-docs/guides/create-and-add-icons.md

 </strong>})
 </code></pre>

-Once the path to the icon has been configured, build your project to generate your executable with either `npm run make`.
+Once the path to the icon has been configured, build your project to generate your executable with `npm run make`.

 ## Configuring installer icons